Living Wills

 Where concerning healthcare, an advance decision can be used to refuse treatment, but it cannot be used to request specific treatment thereby infringing on the judgment of a medical professional.
 A distinction should be drawn between refusing treatment and euthanasia or assisted suicide, the latter two being illegal under UK law.

-Criteria for advance statements
+Criteria for Advance Statements

 An advance statement is not legally binding, but it should be taken into account by persons providing care for the testator.
 Examples include preferred food, sleeping arrangements, religious worship and visitation.
 Advance statements should be made known to the testator’s General Practitioner and kept on record.
 Because advance statements are not binding upon a doctor, they may choose to disregard them.